LED CHINA 2020 to Launch Interactive Virtual Exhibition to Benefit Global Buyers | 22.08.20 | finanzen.ch

 Börse aktuell - Live Ticker

-Der heimische Aktienmarkt notierte am Freitag volatil.
-Der deutsche Leitindex gab letztlich nach.
-Die Indexkurse der wichtigsten Börsen in Asien wiesen nach oben.
-An der Wall Street ging es doch noch nach oben.
+Die Indexkurse der wichtigsten Börsen in Asien weisen am Montag nach oben.

 Finanzen.net News